jgers32/jgers32.github.io/index.md

 I’m a second-year Ph.D. student in Electrical and Computer Engineering at the [University of Michigan][U-Mich], advised by [Pei Zhang][Pei-Zhang].
 My research spans mobile computing, sensor networks, and human-centered computing.
 I’m particularly interested in building sensing networks and smart systems that address environmental and community challenges.

 I’m a [Department of Energy Computational Science Graduate Fellow][DOE-CSGF] (DOE CSGF), supporting my research on a vehicular multimodal sensing system paired with high-performance computing to monitor and analyze rapidly changing urban conditions.
-This work aims to help cities respond more equitably and allocate resources more efficiently, particularly in areas affected by homelessness.
 Additionally, I'm a [NSF Center for Pandemic Insights][NSF-CPI] Trainee, contributing to the development and networking of multimodal sensor systems for detecting pathogens, disease outbreaks, and key environmental events.

-Outside of research, I serve as the Labz Editor for [ACM XRDS Magazine][ACM-XRDS] and as a software mentor for the [PiHi Samurai][PiHi] FIRST Robotics team!
+Outside of research, I serve as the Labz Editor for [ACM XRDS Magazine][ACM-XRDS], a software mentor for the [PiHi Samurai][PiHi] FIRST Robotics team, and am constantly working on too many [side projects][maker]!

 ## Research Interests